metatensor/metatensor/python/metatensor-operations/tests/data/README.md

 ```

 - **qm7-power-spectrum**: SOAP power spectrum for the first 10 structures in
-  QM7, computed with rascaline (commit 81218aca), with 'cell' and 'positions'
+  QM7, computed with rascaline (now featomic) using commit 81218aca, with 'cell'
-  gradients, using the following hyper-parameters:
+  and 'positions' gradients, using the following hyper-parameters:

 ```py
 cutoff=3.5,